AlxDroidDev/DynCFDNS/README.md

 - Minimal Docker image
 - Healthcheck included for monitoring
 - Allow for the automatic creation of new DNS records if they do not exist
-- (WIP) API for monitoring DynCFDNS status and updates (for example, to use in homepage.dev)
+- API for monitoring DynCFDNS status and updates (for example, to use in homepage.dev)

 ## Future Enhancements: